Search indexes

 AS (TOKENIZE_FULLTEXT(AlbumTitle)) HIDDEN;

-The following uses the CREATE SEARCH INDEX DDL to create a search index (AlbumsIndex) on the AlbumTitle tokens (AlbumTitle_Tokens):
+The following example uses the CREATE SEARCH INDEX DDL to create a search index (AlbumsIndex) on the AlbumTitle tokens (AlbumTitle_Tokens):

 CREATE SEARCH INDEX AlbumsIndex